 Many local motorcycle accidents are due to alcohol consumption.
-Alcohol impairs a driver’s reflexes and judgement.
+Alcohol impairs a driver’s reflexes and judgment.
 Alcohol can cause people to become drowsy and careless when out on the roads.
 If you or your family members were injured by a drunk driver, you have rights.
 If your family member was killed in an accident caused by an intoxicated driver, you may file a wrongful death claim.

 If settlement talks are unsuccessful, an experienced legal advocate at Haines Law can take your motorcycle collision case to trial to fight for compensation.
 Texas law establishes a time limit for filing civil lawsuits.
 Under the state’s statute of limitations, an injured motorcyclist generally has two years from the date of the crash to bring a civil claim against responsible parties.